py4j/py4j/py4j-web/install.rst

 1. Run ``easy_install Py4J`` (don't forget to prefix with sudo if you install Py4J system-wide on a \*NIX operating system).
 2. Py4J should now be in your PYTHONPATH.
-3. The Py4J Java library is located in the egg file under the name ``py4j0.x.jar``.
-Egg files are usually located in the dist-packages or site-packages of your python distribution.
-For example, on a standard Ubuntu installation, it would be located under ``/usr/local/lib/python2.x/dist-packages/Py4J-0.x-py2.x.egg``.
+3. The Py4J Java library is located in ``share/py4j/py4j0.x.jar``.
+The exact location depends on the platform and the installation type.
+Some likely locations are:

+   1. ``/usr/share/py4j/py4j0.x.jar`` for system-wide install on Linux.
+   2. ``{virtual_env_dir}/share/py4j/py4j0.x.jar`` for installation in a
+      virtual environment.
+   3. ``C:\python27\share\py4j\py4j0.x.jar`` for system-wide install on
+      Windows.

 Using an official release
 ^^^^^^^^^^^^^^^^^^^^^^^^^